Valencia High School (Los Lunas, New Mexico)

 The school opened in fall 2006 with its first freshman class.
 The first full four-year graduating group was the class of 2010.

 The school's facilities include a weight room, wrestling room, gymnasium and locker rooms, two soccer fields, a football stadium with an all-weather track, a baseball field, softball field, field house, and a newly built Performing Arts Center.

 Valencia High School offers 22 sports programs, eight AP courses, three Pre-AP courses, and two Community Enhanced Learning Programs.
 It has 13 Level 3 teachers.

 Performing arts

 In 2017, the newly built Performing Arts Center officially opened.
-The Valencia High School Concert Band and Drama Club host performances there.
+The Valencia High School Concert Bands, Choirs, and Drama Club host performances there.

-The Valencia High School Band Program is run by Michelle Stanbary and Nate Van Dam and has about 70 students ranging from freshmen to seniors, with all grades participating in all bands at every level.
-There are six bands: Wind Ensemble, Symphonic Band, Jammin Jags Jazz Band (Jazz I), Big Band (Jazz II), Jaguar Marching Band, and a new Choir class.
+The Valencia High School Band Program has about 90 students ranging from freshmen to seniors, with all grades participating in all bands at every level.
+Performing ensembles include Wind Ensemble, Symphonic Band, 2 Jazz Bands (Jazz I and Jazz II), Marching Band, Pep Band, Percussion Ensemble, Mixed Choir, and Chamber Choir.
 Both the concert bands and marching band are in class 4A.

-The Valencia High School Drama Club is run by Drama and English teacher, Martha Navarro.